ensolvers/ensolvers-cicd/docker/README.md

 - `docker-java-builder`: A Docker image meant to provide all the tooling required for build Java apps, customizable to any version of Java required

 - `docker-java-sonarcloud`: A Docker image meant to easily run code analysis and upload it to SonarCloud

+- `ensolvers-frontend-build`: A Docker image that can be use to build frontent apps (React, Next.js, Vue.js, etc.)